 In Idaho, you can choose almost any name you want for your S Corp.
 If you try to use a name that’s the same or very similar to an existing Idaho LLC or Corporation, it might not get approved.
 Idaho corporations will need to have some sort of variation of “corporation,” “incorporated,” “company,” or “limited” in their name.
 Similarly, Idaho LLCs need to have a variation of “limited company,” or “limited liability company” in their names.

-To form a corporation, you need to file Articles of Incorporation with the Idaho Secretary of State (SOS).
+To form a corporation, you need to file Articles of Incorporation with the Idaho Secretary of State (SOS) and pay all state filing fees.
 For an LLC, you need to file a Certificate of Organization with the SOS.
 We can handle either process for you.

 To convert your LLC or corporation to an S Corp, it needs to meet certain requirements.
 Specifically, the entity: